Member Handbook

 If you are new to the NC Innovations waiver or are an existing participant, you may live in a private home or residential setting that meets the NC Innovations waiver criteria.

-Choosing How You Receive Your Services
+Choosing How You Get Your Services

 2. Individual and Family-directed Services.
 You can choose one of two options for these services.